Jeff Deeter : Racing

 -

 When racing, the dogs eat a snack every two hours.
 A snack is usually ¼ pound of beef, chicken or salmon.
 This is a little bit bigger than the size of a hamburger or chicken sandwich from McDonalds, and without the bun!
 The dogs eat bigger meals whenever we are resting.
-I can’t feed them big meals when they are running because they can get really bad stomach aches and get very sick.
-On a four hour rest the dogs will eat two times.
+We can’t feed them big meals when they are running because they can get really bad stomach aches and get very sick.
+On a six hour rest the dogs will eat two times.
 When the rests are longer the dogs can eat more meals and snacks.
-They love all kinds of food, but their favorite thing is frozen chicken skins!
+They love all kinds of food, but their favorite thing is frozen salmon!

 -

 On average, we cover just over 100 miles in each 24 hour period.
-(Remember that we run during both the day and the night…) To measure this for yourself, look at my GPS tracker for a couple days during the race.
-Look to see what mile I am at, and what time it is on the clock where you live.
-Tomorrow, at the same time, check the tracker again and see what race mile I am at now.
-Subtract the smaller number from the larger number to see how many miles I’ve traveled in 24 hours.
+(Remember that we run during both the day and the night.)
+To measure this for yourself, look at the GPS tracker for a couple days during the race.
+Look to see what mile your favorite musher is at, and what time it is on the clock where you live.
+Tomorrow, at the same time, check the tracker again and see what race mile your favorite musher is at now.
+Subtract the smaller number from the larger number to see how many miles your musher has traveled in 24 hours.
 The number you come up with should be something around or over 100.
-If it’s not, I may have taken a significantly large rest during this time period.
+If it’s not, the musher may have taken a significantly large rest during this time period.
 Check the numbers again tomorrow.

 -

 Most of the time if a dog gets sick, injured or tired while we are running down the trail we just stop and put them in our sled bag to give them a ride to the nearest checkpoint.
 When we get to the checkpoint we try to see if there is something we can do to help the dog feel better.
 Sometimes a good rest, a meal, a nice long massage, or some medicine can get them feeling better quick.
 If we can’t get them feeling better we will leave them in the care of volunteer veterinarians at the checkpoint and they will get flown home on an airplane.
-This year I left six dogs on the trail in the care of the veterinarians.
-Their issues were very small.
-Some were just sore, while some had minor flu bugs.
-They all made 100% recoveries and will be running Iditarod with me again this year!
+Most dogs heal up quickly and will run the Iditarod again next year!

 -

-Yes, I do listen to music when I’m racing and when I’m training.
-I like all kinds of music, but mostly I like music that is fast and makes me feel happy.
-It helps to keep me awake!
-The thing I like to listen to most on the trail is audiobooks.
-I like fiction the best.
-Historical and post-apocalyptic stories are my favorite.
-I also really like books by Stephen King (but NOT the scary ones!)
-One of my favorite books I’ve ever listened to on the trail was Lonesome Dove by Larry McMurtry.
-It is a western, but it is also about a group of guys have a great adventure.
+Yes, we do listen to music when we’re racing and training.
+Our favorite kind of music is fast, upbeat, and easy to sing-along to.
+The thing we like to listen to most on the trail is audiobooks!
+We like fiction the best.
+Historical and post-apocalyptic stories are our favorites.
+We also really like books by Stephen King (but NOT the scary ones!)
+One of our favorite books is Lonesome Dove by Larry McMurtry.
+It is a western, about a group of guys have a great adventure.

 -